Estate Planning: Giving You Peace of Mind For the Future

 What happens if I don’t have a Personal Directive?

 If you lose your capacity in Alberta, the law does not allow for another person to start making decisions for you.
-A Personal Directive will need to be in place, if you don’t have a personal directive your friends or family members might have to go to court to become your trustee.
-This process could take months to complete, the process is very complex and the costs could be large.
+If you don’t have a Personal Directive, your loved ones may have to attend court to become your Agent and be granted the authority to make personal decisions on your behalf.
+That process is very complex, could take months to complete, and can be very costly.